itzz-ryan/SynovaOS/README.md

-# 🖥️ Mindows for ComputerCraft 🌟
+# 🖥️ SynovaOS for ComputerCraft 🌟

-Welcome to **Mindows**!
+Welcome to **SynovaOS**!
 This is a lightweight and user-friendly operating system designed specifically for the **ComputerCraft** mod in **Minecraft**.
 With features like file management and command execution, it's the perfect way to enhance your ComputerCraft experience!

 ## 🚀 Features